 Skip to main content

 You’ve learned how to work with agents interactively.
-Now let’s explore Ona Automations: end-to-end workflows that execute changes across your entire organization—from routine maintenance to large-scale refactoring.
+Now let’s explore Ona Automations: proactive background agents that combine AI prompts with deterministic commands in trigger-based workflows, from routine maintenance to large-scale refactoring.

 What are Ona Automations

-Automations combine Ona Agents with Ona Environments to run workflows at scale.
+Automations are proactive background agents running in the cloud.
+They combine AI prompts with deterministic commands in trigger-based, closed-loop workflows that deliver merge-ready pull requests.
 Instead of manually triggering agents in individual environments, automations execute across hundreds of repositories automatically.
 Each automation combines:

-• Steps - Prompts, shell scripts, or pull request steps
+• Steps - Prompts, shell scripts, pull request steps, or report steps

-• Triggers - Manual, pull request events, or schedules
+• Triggers - Manual, pull request events, time-based schedules, or webhooks

 • Targets - Projects or repositories to run against